 Does stress cause grey hair?

 Your hair colour comes from and is determined by a pigment called melanin.
-Studies show that hormones produced in response to stress, for example ardenaline, can deplete the stem cells that determine your hair colour thus leaving it white or grey.
+Studies show that hormones produced in response to stress, for example adrenaline, can deplete the stem cells that determine your hair colour, thus leaving it white or grey.

 Does lack of sleep send my hair grey or white?

-Lack of sleep can have a negative eﬀect on many aspects of the body, not only can lead to tiredness and lack of concentration but the longer term effects such as your immune system and stress .
+Lack of sleep can have a negative eﬀect on many aspects of the body, not only can it lead to tiredness and lack of concentration, but longer term effects such as your immune system and stress.
 Stress has been proven to cause grey hair as mentioned above.

 Will I go grey or white?
 Salt and pepper?

 At first you may seem to go grey, this is when not all of your hair has lost the melanin and it is mixed in with your darker hair giving the illusion of it looking grey, another name for this is salt and pepper.
 Once all the melanin has been depleted the hair turns white – the more melanin that is lost the whiter it looks.

 If you have a good hair care routine and your hair is in a healthy state, the fact that the melanin is depleting does not mean the structure of your hair is!
 You may find that it starts to feel a little dryer due to the fact that as we age, our sebaceous glands slow their production of oil at around the same time.
 So start looking at products that are designed for dry or greying hair and massage your head every time you condition your hair to stimulate the blood flow and oil production.

 * By far the easiest is cut it out – Go short and embrace the grey power!!

 * Use a cover up root concealer like REF.
 Shop now.